Tegbircoder/COMP331-Final-Project/README.md

 This project evaluates data quality using three major dimensions:

 ### 1. **Completeness**
-Identifying missing values (e.g., “?” placeholders) and measuring how incomplete data affects analysis quality.
+Three properties have significant gaps, according to a search for missing values and placeholder "?" symbols:
 ### 2. **Validity & Consistency**

-Checking whether:
-- Numeric values fall within logical ranges
-- Categories follow consistent formatting
-- Labels match expected patterns
-(Aligned with Week 10 concepts: ETL Cleaning & Standardization)
+Income labels (<=50K, >50K) were consistent, and numerical ranges (e.g., age 18–90, no negatives) were valid.
+Although there were no structural irregularities discovered, standardization—such as removing spaces and using consistent formatting—is still required to guarantee long-term data integrity.
+These actions are in line with ETL standardization procedures.

 ### 3. **Fairness & Bias**
-Measuring demographic imbalance and income inequality across sensitive groups:
+A demographic analysis revealed significant sampling bias and historical bias, directly tied to Week 11 concepts. -

-- **Sex** (Male vs Female)
+  **Sex** (Male vs Female)
 - **Race** (White, Black, Asian-Pac-Islander, etc.)

 This connects to course topics from **Week 11: Bias, Fairness, Data Mining Ethics**.